Getting Started

 ✅ Checkpoint: You’ve created your first Source, Continuous Query, and Reaction.
 You know how to view the current result set of a Continuous Query through the REST API.
 And you’ve also seen how changes in the database flow into Drasi Server and notification of changes to Continuous Query results are output by Reactions as soon as they happen.

-Step 4: Add a Query with Criteria
+Step 4 of 6: Add a Continuous Query with Criteria

 The all-messages Continuous Query is very simple and includes all messages written to the Message table.
 Now you’ll add a second Continuous Query that answers the question “Who sent messages containing ‘Hello World’?”.
 You will add the new hello-world-senders Continuous Query using the Drasi Server REST API so you learn how to extend your configuration without restarting Drasi Server.

-The hello-world-senders Query
+The hello-world-senders Continuous Query

 Here’s how the new query would look in a Drasi Server config file: